Resolution 181: The Partition Resolution of 29 November 1947

 The Palestinians rebelled as the Zionist underground forces attacked Palestinian villages and towns in order to secure more than their portion of Palestine allocated to them by the Partition Plan.
 As noted above, the United States admitted around March 1948 that the partitioning of Palestine could not be carried out in a peaceful manner and proposed that Palestine be placed under a temporary UN Trusteeship.
 This plan and calls for a ceasefire fell on deaf ears.
 The Jewish forces exerted all military efforts to achieve maximum land gains as the British prepared to end their Mandate in Palestine in mid-May 1948.
 By April 1948, they had achieved a military superiority and set in motion all political machinery to declare their Jewish State.
 Herzl’s prediction to establish a Jewish State in Palestine within 50 years was missed by only 1 year.

-In the immediate aftermath of the vote, most of Palestine’s indigenous population were expelled and, together with their descendents, became numbers in an UNRWA refugee register.
+Most of Palestine’s indigenous population were expelled and, together with their descendents, became numbers in an UNRWA refugee register.
 Today, they total about 5.5 million people living in miserable refugee camps in Lebanon (12 camps), Syria (10 camps + 3 unofficial sites), Jordan (10 camps), in the occupied West Bank (19 camps) and in blockaded Gaza (8 camps).
-These Palestinian refugees hold the Guinness Book of Records of being the longest suffering and largest refugee population in the world.
+These Palestinian refugees hold the Guinness Book of Records for being the longest suffering and largest refugee population in the world.

 Where did the refugees go?